noellethen/noellethen/README.md

 ## hi, i'm noelle 🥰

-i'm a year 1 computer engineering undergraduate at the National University of Singapore (NUS) interested in software and embedded engineering! additionally, i love playing games and am exploring game development with Unity c:
+i'm a year 1 computer engineering undergraduate at the National University of Singapore (NUS) interested in embedded engineering! additionally, i love playing games and am exploring game development with Unity c:

 ### 🌱 currently learning:
 * DSA with C++